DevMountain/The-Pomodoro/README.md

 ## Day 1 - UITabBarController and NSNotifications

+If you don't finish all the steps today, that is alright.
+Tomorrow's project will allow ample time to finish both days.

 ###Step 1: Initialize and Add the UITabBarController as the RootViewController

 - Add view controllers (```TimerViewController```, ```RoundsViewController```) to project (include a XIB for the ```TimerViewController```)